Skip to content

 NLT poetry workshop - 27.06 5 of 67.jpg

-This report highlights the ways our evidence-based Young Writers programme is supporting schools to develop lasting writing for enjoyment practices with the view that every young person is a writer.
+This report highlights the ways our evidence-based Young Writers programme supports schools to develop lasting writing for enjoyment practices with the view that every young person is a writer.

-In addition to our well-established Young Poets programme, we piloted a range of new programmes based on our three-pillar model for writing.
+In addition to our well-established Young Poets programme, in 2023 we piloted a range of new programmes based on our three-pillar model for writing.
+This report explores the aims and impact of these programmes.

 Every school participating in National Literacy Trust Young Writers programmes is provided with support to use each of these pillars outlined below to improve students’ engagement with writing: